DanielSarmiento04/kairos-rs/Readme.md

 ## 🎯 Overview

-Ben is a lightweight, configurable HTTP gateway service that acts as a reverse proxy, routing external requests to internal services based on path patterns.
+Kairos-rs is a lightweight, configurable HTTP gateway service that acts as a reverse proxy, routing external requests to internal services based on path patterns.
 Built with [Actix Web](https://actix.rs/) and [Reqwest](https://docs.rs/reqwest/), it provides high-performance request forwarding with comprehensive error handling and logging.

 ### Key Use Cases